Thanks to this recipe for Grilled Halibut and Fresh Mango Salsa, healthy doesn’t have to be boring.

 Nutritional information may not be accurate

-The COOKINA Barbecue Reusable Grilling Sheet is an innovative solution offering a non-stick, easy-clean and healthy grilling & cooking experience.
-Ideal for using as an alternative to aluminum foil, users can simply place the reusable sheet over the grill and cook up dishes without having to use oil or needing to clean the grill afterwards.
+The COOKINA Barbecue Reusable Grilling Sheet is an innovative solution offering a non-stick, easy-clean, and healthy grilling & cooking experience.
+Ideal for using as an alternative to aluminum foil, users can simply place the reusable sheet over the grill and cook up dishes without having to use oil or needing to clean the grill afterward.
 Best of all, grillers can still achieve the coveted grill mark on foods!